charliecb/Logion/README.md

 Logion is a system for detecting errors in ancient and medieval Greek works.
 Here we document the training procedure for a premodern Greek BERT model, as well as how to utilize it for error detection.
 We provide BERT training code for those interested in replicating our training or using their own data; for those interested in using our premodern Greek BERT model out of the box, which was trained on over 70 million words of premodern Greek, we make this model available along with instructions to use it here: https://huggingface.co/cabrooks/LOGION-base.
 This model can also be fine-tuned on specific works of interest to better suit a given task.

+For more information about our group, see https://www.logionproject.princeton.edu.

 Barbara Graziosi<sup>1</sup>, Johannes Haubold<sup>1</sup>, Charlie Cowen-Breen<sup>2</sup>, Creston Brooks<sup>3</sup>
 <i><br>
 <sup>1</sup> Department of Classics, Princeton University [barbara.graziosi@princeton.edu](mailto:barbara.graziosi@princeton.edu); [jhaubold@princeton.edu](mailto:jhaubold@princeton.edu) <br>